RedaMjibel/simple_shell/README.md

 #simpleshell

-this is a group project for alx test
+this is a group project for alx